deeplink to this page teaching

 4. you are open to learn new (physics) content and (computing) tools.

-1. use a laptop running Linux or macOS (we need to do a lot of computing, and Windows isn't very good at that);
+1. use a laptop running Linux or macOS (we need to do a lot of computing, and Windows isn't very good at that sort of thing);

 2. can program in other languages, like C(++) or Fortran;